rhargreaves/jmeter-oauth/README.md

 ============
 Apache JMeter OAuth.
 Implements a JMeter sampler called "OAuth Request".
 It's based on HTTP Request with HTTPClient and supports OAuth signing.

-Code based on https://github.com/captrespect/jmeter-oauth, enhanced to not send an empty OAuth Token to the endpoint if 2-legged OAuth is used.
+Code based on https://github.com/captrespect/jmeter-oauth.
+This version is enhanced to not send an empty OAuth Token to the endpoint if 2-legged OAuth is used.

 Requirements
 ------------